gkapfham/www.gregorykapfhammer-old.com/index.md

 <ul class="fa-ul">
 <li><i class="fa-li fa fa-code fa-lg"></i><a class="major"
-href="https://github.com/redecheck/redecheck-tool">ReDeCheck: Automated checking of responsively designed web sites</a></li>
+href="https://github.com/GatorEducator/gatorgrader">Gatorgrader: Automated assessment for source code and writing</a></li>
-Updated May 2017
+Updated February 2019
 </ul>

 ## Latest Post

 {% comment %} Find the most recent blog post and provide a link to it, giving the date on which it was written {% endcomment %}

 <ul class="fa-ul">
 {% for post in site.posts limit:1 %}